 Around the time concentrates started taking off, a lot of work went into developing a range of vaporizers suitable to the high temperatures needed to vaporize waxes and oils.
-While liquid pads have been an included accessory among vaporizer brands for decades, with even the Volcano Classic featuring the concentrate adaptor, only the past five years has seen the emergence of quality wax vapes.
+While liquid pads have been an included accessory among vaporizer brands for decades, with even the Volcano Classic featuring the concentrate adaptor, only the past five years have seen the emergence of quality wax vapes.

-Vape pens like the X Max Stark and CloudV Platinum Vaporizer are discreet, affordable and efficient.
+Vape pens like the X Max Stark and CloudV Platinum Vaporizer are discreet, affordable, and efficient.
 They utilize a heated coil atomizer to vaporize the viscous substance quickly and with ease.

 These products have revolutionized the concentrate market in America by giving consumers the opportunity to take their blend on the road and not have to worry about it smashing.
 However, now as legal cannabis markets continue to grow, new and innovative products like disposable concentrate pens have begun to become a hot market trend.

-With all the advancements that’ve been occurring in the world of portable vaping, you can only guess what they’re going to come out with next.
+With all the advancements that have been occurring in the world of portable vaping, you can only guess what they’re going to come out with next.
 Aqua-Bubbler attachments have become a recent trend that I’m really in favor of.
 It cools down the vapor to create a more pleasant experience and is more like the functionality of a water pipe.

 While I can’t be certain what the future will hold for portable vaporizers and herb and concentrate vaping, I can be damn sure I’m going to have a fun time finding out!